Chronomics - Biological age, DNA Methylation, Methylation clocks

 The Chronomics testing process involves a saliva sample - very generous volume I might add, which is provided in a test tube with stabilisation medium so that the sample can survive the long trip back to the UK.

-From this sample, we’ll be given access to an online dashboard of 35+ different health metrics of which biological age is only part of the β€˜health picture’ which will be represented there.
+From this sample, we’ll be given access to an online dashboard of 35+ different health metrics of which biological age is only part of the ‘health picture’ which will be represented there.

-It is my expectation that the specific insights I gain from this process will highlight areas of my DNA methylation that might be β€˜reversed’ (a not so subtle hint on what I plan to do with the 2x kits πŸ€”?)
+It is my expectation that the specific insights I gain from this process will highlight areas of my DNA methylation that might be ‘reversed’ (a not so subtle hint on what I plan to do with the 2x kits 🤔?)

-Chronomics and Biological Age: Some Basics
+Chronomics and biological age: Some basics

 As a part of our collaboration, I completed a personalised walk-through of their dashboard, I was able to ask a number of preliminary questions about the process, the science and what to expect in my results.
 Here’s what I asked, and what I found:

-LB: Alright, give me some numbers, how much of my genome are we going to analyse?
+ALL: Alright, give me some numbers, how much of my genome are we going to analyse?

 Chronomics: We’ll be analysing more than 20 million positions in your epigenome using next-generation sequencing, the most comprehensive epigenetic snapshot to date.
 We’ll also be able to run a community inter-comparison across 1000s of other samples (all anonymous of course).

-LB: Rad.
+ALL: Rad.
 Now what will it tell me about my biological age - can I get a number?

 Chronomics: Yes, we’ll use those over 20 million positions in your DNA to give you a biological age estimate.
 We’ll also give you some insights on your age trajectory versus a supercentarian

-LB: Love it.
+ALL: Love it.
 But what value will that information provide me.
 Age is just a number, after all.
 I need actionable insights.

 Chronomics: We’ll use this analysis, along with a detailed personal survey to identify what lifestyle changes you could make to have the biggest impact on your epigenetic age.
 These include metabolic status, alcohol consumption and cigarette smoking.

-LB: Uh oh.
+ALL: Uh oh.
 I was the guy known for building a two-story beer bong in graduate school.
 Perhaps that will finally catch up with me.
 Tell me a bit more about how this works?

 Chronomics: It is a cumulative exposure measure, and was built through our internal research team of data scientists, engineers and academic partners.
 There is actually a specific methylation signature that occurs in the epigenome from this exposure overtime.

-LB: Did I also mention I once built a wizard staff of 21 beer cans?
+ALL: Did I also mention I once built a wizard staff of 21 beer cans?
 Let’s move on… What about cigarette smoking.
-I’ve enjoyed my fair share of β€˜party cigarettes’ and smoky bars - what will your test reveal?
+I’ve enjoyed my fair share of ‘party cigarettes’ and smoky bars - what will your test reveal?

 Chronomics: Cigarettes contain certain toxins and heavy metals which are now known to methylate the genome in unique ways.
 Repeat exposure to chemicals known to be contained in tobacco will damage your DNA and we’ll be able to measure that.

-LB: * Chuckles nervously *
+ALL: * Chuckles nervously *

-Chronomics and Longevity Blog - What’s Next?
+Chronomics and A Longer Life - What’s next?

 In upcoming posts, I’ll interview the team at Chronomics in more detail, review my personalised results and discuss my plans for making the insights actionable.